ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Merged year and class, added back index modal changes.
 Also made it return the user to the homepage after creating a client and made it so that you can only choose one teacher in signup, struggled with sort feature.

 - Abdi: password recovery and search

+5/10/2022

+- Cleveland: Made it so that the first letter in the name is auto capitalized.
+Last visit now shows last visit.
+Working on dispatch for sort function, currently still unfinished.

+- Abdi: Absent.